LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ### Sensor Syncronisation

-Another important aspect when using several sensors via the proxy system is the synchronisation of the measurement intervals between the sensors.
+Another important aspect for using several sensors via the proxy system is the synchronisation of the measurement intervals between the sensors.
 Individual sensor setups do not require any additional synchronisation information, as this is communicated via the (+usb) interface.

 If several sensors are connected locally, they can be connected to each other via their sync input using short cables.
-One sensor acts as the central clock as described in chapter \ref{sensor-syncronisation-interface}. this no longer works for long distances and the syncronisation must be made via a shared network connection.
+One sensor acts as the central clock as described in chapter \ref{sensor-syncronisation-interface}.
+This no longer works for long distances and the syncronisation must be established via a shared network connection.

 If time-critical synchronisation over the network is required, (+ptp) and (+pps) output functionality [@PTPIEEE1588] can be used on many (+sbc), such as the *Raspberry Pi Compute Module*.

 ### Command-Router

-As it is possible to connect many identical sensors to one host, it must be possible to address them separately.
+As it is possible to connect many identical sensors to one host, therefore it needs to be possible to address them separately.
-This separation is done by the *MRPProxy* module and is a separate part from the core (+mrp)-library, to keep installation package dependencies small.
+This separation is done by the *MRPProxy* module, which is a separate part from the core (+mrp)-library, to keep installation package dependencies small.

-Each connected sensor is accessed via the text-based (+cli), this is initially the same for each sensor.
+Each connected sensor is accessed via the text-based (+cli), which is initially the same for each sensor.
 The only identification feature is the sensor (+uuid) by using the *id* command of the sensor (+cli).

-The *MRPProxy* instance claims to be a sensor to the host (+pc) running (+mrp) (+cli), so the multiple sensors must be combined into one virtual one.
+The *MRPProxy* instance claims to be a sensor to the host (+pc) running (+mrp) (+cli), so multiple sensors must be combined into one virtual one.
 This is done in several steps, start procedure described by the following sub-chapters.

 #### Construct the Sensor ID Lookup-Table